Experts anticipate long and winding road to disinflation

 In his opinion, it faces stagflation, that is, low economic growth with high inflation, a phenomenon absent in the country since the 1980s.

-“It is correct to say that Mexico is in mild stagflation, which has not been seen since the administration of Miguel de la Madrid, between 1982 and 1988, when the average annual growth was 0.58% with high inflation, “he says.
+“It is correct to say that Mexico is in mild stagflation, which has not been seen since the six-year term of Miguel de la Madrid, between 1982 and 1988, when the average annual growth was 0.58% with high inflation ”, he opines.

 Although there are voices that believe that other economies are facing stagflation, in the Julius Baer firm they do not perceive it as serious.